 Food: Cherokee Street is well known for it’s food, and whether the plethora of quality Mexican and Spanish inspired eateries that dot the street, or classic soul food, there’s a little of something for everyone.
 The area is, of course, most well known for Mexican food, with over 7 of the restaurants in the area, but bakeries, coffee houses, and Italian pizzerias are also available.
-The result is one of the better food neighborhoods in the city, with a mix of food cultures, and very good restaurants available for affordable price ranges.
+The result is one of the better food neighborhoods in St. Louis, with a mix of food cultures, and very good restaurants available for affordable price ranges.
 On the opposite side of Cherokee, you can find another small, but thriving scene of eateries and bakeries as well.
 The food is often as diverse and unique as the street.